orcfax/docs/docs/FAQ/faq-1.md

 something for which proof exists, or about which there is information.
 (Cambridge Dictionary, 2021)

-Truths can be interpretive, opinionated, exclusionary, contextual or personal, e.g. "this cylinder makes pretty shadows that are blue and circular".
+Truths can be interpretive, opinionated, exclusionary, contextual or personal (e.g. "this cylinder makes pretty shadows that are blue and circular").

 ![Facts lead to truths](/img/2023-09-05--Orcfax--The-Nature-Of-Facts.png)

-Fact statements are more definitive, e.g.
+Fact statements are more definitive
-"the name of this image file is what-is-true.png".
-Orcfax publishes fact statements about the real world to the Cardano blockchain.
+(e.g."the name of this image file is what-is-true.png").
+Orcfax publishes Fact Statements about the real world to the Cardano blockchain.

 ![The nature of facts](/img/2023-09-06--Orcfax--Nature-of-Facts.png)